-President Trump has repeatedly accused tech giants like Facebook and Google of harboring an anti-conservative bias, but that hasn’t prevented his re-election campaign from pouring millions of dollars into advertisements on those same platforms.
+President Trump has repeatedly accused technology giants like Facebook and Google of harboring an anti-conservative political bias, but that hasn’t prevented his 2020 re-election campaign from pouring millions of dollars into advertisements on those same platforms.

 Continue Reading Below

-Trump’s spending on Facebook and Google advertisements is nearly double that of the entire 2020 Democratic field combined, according to data from Facebook and Google’s political ad transparency report which was published by Bully Pulpit Interactive and first reported by Axios on Tuesday.
+Trump’s spending on Facebook and Google advertisements has far outnumbered that of the entire 2020 Democratic field combined, according to data from Facebook and Google’s political ad transparency report which was updated by Bully Pulpit Interactive last week.

-“Facebook, Google and Twitter, not to mention the Corrupt Media, are sooo on the side of the Radical Left Democrats,” Trump wrote on Twitter this week.
+“Facebook, Google and Twitter, not to mention the Corrupt Media, are sooo on the side of the Radical Left Democrats,” Trump wrote on Twitter in mid-March.
 “But fear not, we will win anyway, just like we did before! #MAGA.”

 More than 2.2 billion people log onto Facebook every month, social media management platform Hootsuite reported in Nov.
 2018, making it the world’s biggest social media platform.
 It’s also a top choice for reaching the broadest audience, with 66 percent of Americans using it daily, the company states.